Baldie-dev/JanusLM/README.md

 ## Training

+*Note: Training data has been omited from the repository.*

 ### 1. Phase:
 LoRA fine-tuning for improved analysis reasoning on request / response pair.
 To be performed via pre-defined high-quality `x` examples of what kind of analysis/reasoning should be performed.